 This visual organization helps make the information more concrete and easier to understand and remember.

 Even students without academic challenges can use graphic organizers to help them see how information connects.

 Graphic organizers can really be a helpful tool for anyone looking for a concise visual representation of information.

 Additionally, for some students, a visual representation is easier to understand than a verbal one.

 Also, when a student takes notes using a graphic organizer the notes are represented in such a way that make them easy to refer to at a later time.
 The organizers can be used as a study guide or quick refresher of previously learned information.

 6 Types of Graphic Organizers

-Below are six types of graphic organizers with specific examples for how to use each one to facilitate reading comprehension, reporting information (written or spoken), listening, and note taking.
+Below are six types of graphic organizers with specific examples of how to use each one to facilitate reading comprehension, reporting information (written or spoken), listening, and note-taking.

 (Blank versions of these six graphic organizers, can be found in the resources section of our site.
 You can print them out and use them with your child or students).

 A web graphic organizer is often used to list ideas, facts, characteristics, and/or traits related to a single topic.